Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Foot Loose And Plastic Free, Cheltenham

-Close to Cheltenham’s centre at the Global Footsteps cafe on Portland Street you can find a multitude of unpackaged products at Foot Loose And Plastic Free Thursday-Saturday.
+Close to Cheltenham’s centre at the Global Footsteps cafe on Portland Street you can find a multitude of unpackaged products at Foot Loose And Plastic Free.
 With all profits going to charity, this zero waste shop has the staples like grains, beans, seeds and dried fruit in addition to refillable household products.
 Their return and refill scheme for jars of honey from local beekeepers is also a unique selling point.
-This store keeps spirits high for shoppers with locally made vegan cupcakes and fresh coffee.

 An Ethical Life, Colchester

 With two stores, one in the city centre on Eld Lane, Colchester and the other in Great Bentley, An Ethical Life sells refillable oils, loose foods and household products that are all cruelty and plastic free.
-As well as having a number of handmade and locally sourced personal care items, this shop manages to the extent the zero waste lifestyle to four-legged friends with their handmade vegan dog treats.
+As well as having a number of handmade and locally sourced personal care items, this shop manages, to the extent, the zero waste lifestyle of four-legged friends with their handmade vegan dog treats.

 Ernie’s Zero waste shop is a cute little plastic free spot on Magdalen Street, Norwich.
 All of their produce is fully vegan and cruelty free as well as zero waste.
 As well as all the staples for your food cupboards, bathroom and kitchen, Ernie’s offer a delivery service and a gift card.